A complete guide to facilitate the Culture Design Canvas to map, assess and evolve your workplace culture

 D. Work on the left side: the rational culture

 Decision-making rights should lie with those closest to the information.
 The problem owner, not the source of power, should have the authority to make the call.

-Zappos give total authority to their customer agents.
-It makes sense considering that the company prioritizes customer awe over profitability.
+Zappos gives total authority to their customer agents.
+This makes sense considering that the company prioritizes customer awe over profitability.

 Distributing authority is not a binary thing, though.
 There are various methods for making decisions.
-Organizations should choose the ones that better align with their culture.
+Organizations should choose those that better align with their culture.

-Each decision-making model has both pros and cons — these range from consent, an advisory process, democratic, or consensus.
+Each decision-making model has both pros and cons — these models can range through consent, advisory process, democratic, or consensus.

 Some companies use more than one approach, depending on the issues.
 For example, some organizations use a democratic approach for everyday issues but an autocratic one when facing a crisis.